Referee Clinics and Refreshers:

 BC Soccer has implemented a new requirement that all carded Team Officials (referees / coaches / other volunteers) are required to have a Criminal Record Check done in order to facilitate the allowance of youth players to participate within the League.
 This has been fully implemented as of 2012.

-All Game reports with any caution and/or ejection reports must be emailed to the Registrar, Scheduler, and Referee in Chief immediately following the game and together with any player ID card(s) held, which must be turned in to Eurosport within 24 hours.
-See our Contact page for email and location info.
+All Game reports with any caution and/or ejection reports must be emailed to the Registrar, Scheduler, and Referee in Chief immediately following the game and together with any player ID card(s) held, which must be turned in to the registrar within 24 hours.
+See our Contact page for more info.

 You can send your game Game Reports with this KWSL Game Reports email link.